AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

 -------------

 A new type of type is introduced, the `class` type.
-This type operates similarly to tagged type (there are even situations where it can be derived from one) with a number of differences:
+This type operates similarly to tagged types (there are even situations where it can be derived from one) with a number of differences:

 - It's always a by-constructor type